dylanews/assignment2devops/README.md

 Terraform: In order for the application to be abled to be deployed or used in the ec2 instance, we have to create some datacenter configuration through terraform.
 As mentioned below would be the configurations that we have created.

+Datacenter configurations that has been created in AWS:
-VPCs - VPC is a virutal private cloud that is allocated in a public cloud environment that shares on-demand computing resources between organisations.
+VPCs - VPC is a virtual private cloud that is allocated in a public cloud environment that shares on-demand computing resources between organisations.
 Load Balancers - Load balancers are configurations that allows the distribution of tasks over a set of resources.
 Load balancer listeners - a Load balancer listener checks for connection requests between the protocol and port that has been configured.
 Target groups -  a target group is used to specify the location and target route requests of registered targets.